-Only holders of record of the company's Common Stock at the close of business on February 17, 2012 (the "record date") are entitled to notice of and to vote at the annual meeting.
-As of February 17, 2012, the company had 26,261,005 shares of Common Stock outstanding, each of which is entitled to one vote on each matter properly brought before the meeting.
-All votes will be counted by the company's transfer agent, Computershare Shareowner Services, LLC, who will be appointed as inspector of election for the annual meeting and who will separately tabulate "for", "against" and "withhold" votes, abstentions and broker non-votes.
+Only holders of record of the Company's Common Stock at the close of business on February 14, 2014 (the "record date"), are entitled to notice of and to vote at the Annual Meeting.
+As of February 14, 2014, the Company had 26,875,683 shares of Common Stock outstanding, each of which is entitled to one vote on each matter properly brought before the Meeting.
+All votes will be counted by the Company's transfer agent, Computershare Shareowner Services, LLC, who will be appointed as inspector of election for the Annual Meeting and who will separately tabulate "for", "against" and "withhold" votes, as well as abstentions and broker non-votes.

-Before the annual meeting, you can appoint a proxy to vote your shares of Common Stock by following the instructions contained in the Notice of Internet Availability of Proxy Materials.
-You can do this by (i) using the Internet (http://www.proxyvoting.com/kamn), (ii) calling the toll-free telephone number (1-866-540-5760) or (iii) if you have a printed copy of our proxy materials, by completing, signing and dating the proxy card where indicated and mailing or otherwise returning the card to us prior to the beginning of the annual meeting.
-Voting using the Internet or telephone will be available until 11:59 PM on Tuesday, April 17, 2012.
+Before the Annual Meeting, you can appoint a proxy to vote your shares of Common Stock by following the instructions contained in the Notice of Internet Availability of Proxy Materials.
+You can do this by (i) using the Internet (www.envisionreports.com/KAMN), (ii) calling the toll-free telephone number (1-800-652-VOTE (8683)) or (iii) if you have a printed copy of our proxy materials, by completing, signing and dating the proxy card where indicated and mailing or otherwise returning the card to us prior to the beginning of the Annual Meeting.
+Voting using the Internet or telephone will be available until 1:00 a.m., Eastern Time, on Wednesday, April 16, 2014.

-Whichever voting method you choose, a properly submitted proxy may be revoked at any time before it is counted at the annual meeting.
-You may revoke your previously submitted proxy by (i) casting a new vote using the Internet or by telephone; (ii) giving written notice to the company's Corporate Secretary or submitting a written proxy bearing a later date prior to the beginning of the annual meeting, or (iii) attending the annual meeting and voting in person.
-If you submit a later dated proxy, it will have the effect of revoking any proxy that you submitted on an earlier date and will constitute a revocation of all previously granted authority to vote for every proposal included on any previously submitted proxy.
-If you plan to revoke a proxy for shares of Common Stock that are held in the name of a bank or broker, please be sure to contact your bank or broker to ensure that your revocation has been properly processed, or if you plan to revoke a proxy for such shares by voting in person at the annual meeting, be sure to bring personal identification and a statement of your bank or brokerage that shows your ownership of such shares.
+Whichever voting method you choose, a properly submitted proxy may be revoked at any time before it is counted at the Annual Meeting.
+You may revoke your previously submitted proxy by (i) timely casting a new vote using the Internet or by telephone; (ii) giving written notice to the Company's Corporate Secretary or submitting a written proxy bearing a later date prior to the beginning of the Annual Meeting, or (iii) attending the Annual Meeting and voting in person.
+If you submit a later dated proxy, it will have the effect of revoking any proxy that you submitted previously and will constitute a revocation of all previously granted authority to vote for every proposal included on any previously submitted proxy.
+If you plan to revoke a proxy for shares of Common Stock that are held in the name of a bank or broker, please be sure to contact your bank or broker to ensure that your revocation has been properly processed, or if you plan to revoke a proxy for such shares by voting in person at the Annual Meeting, be sure to bring personal identification and a statement from your bank or broker that shows your ownership of such shares.

-Attendance at the annual meeting will not by itself revoke a proxy.
-Written revocations or later-dated proxies should be hand-delivered to the Corporate Secretary at the annual meeting or sent to Kaman Corporation, Corporate Headquarters, 1332 Blue Hills Avenue, Bloomfield, CT 06002, Attention: Corporate Secretary.
+Attendance at the Annual Meeting will not by itself revoke a proxy.
+Written revocations or later-dated proxies should be hand-delivered to the Corporate Secretary at the Annual Meeting or sent to Kaman Corporation, Corporate Headquarters, 1332 Blue Hills Avenue, Bloomfield, CT 06002, Attention: Corporate Secretary.
+In order to be effective, all written revocations or later-dated proxies must be received before the voting is conducted at the Annual Meeting.

-Under Connecticut law, our Common Stock holders may only take action on a matter at the annual meeting if a quorum exists with respect to that matter.
-A majority of the issued and outstanding shares of Common Stock entitled to vote, represented in person or by proxy, will constitute a quorum for the transaction of business.
-With respect to each of Proposals 1, 2 and 3, a majority of the votes entitled to be cast on each matter by Common Stock holders will constitute a quorum for action on that matter.
-For this purpose, only shares of Common Stock held by those present at the annual meeting or for which proxies are properly provided by telephone, Internet or in writing and returned to the company as provided herein will be considered to be represented at the annual meeting.
-All shares of Common Stock represented at the annual meeting will be counted for quorum purposes without regard to abstentions or broker non-votes as to any particular item.
+Under Connecticut law, our shareholders may take action on a matter at the Annual Meeting only if a quorum exists with respect to that matter.
+With respect to each of Proposals 1, 2 and 3, a majority of the votes entitled to be cast on the matter will constitute a quorum for action on that matter.
+For this purpose, only shares of Common Stock held as of the record date by those present at the Annual Meeting or for which proxies are properly provided by telephone, Internet or in writing and returned to the Company as provided herein will be considered to be represented at the Annual Meeting.